silaspe/maths/docs/geomatric_algebra_2.md

 $$ \vec{\nabla} \cdot \vec{B} = 0 $$

-$$ \text{and, that proves it! (and in the original order as a bonus.)
-(Incert text here about how I had a lot of fun in this } 3 \text{ month long journey, and that I could go on for an entire page about using geometric algebra for group theory, number theory, modular arithmetic, and so on.
-And how, if only, this was the } 500 \text{'th commit to this website)} $$
+and, that proves it! (and in the original order as a bonus.)
+(Incert text here about how I had a lot of fun in this $3$ month long journey, and that I could go on for an entire page about using geometric algebra for group theory, number theory, modular arithmetic, and so on.
+And how, if only, this was the $500$'th commit to this website) And, with that, the page has ended, thanks for waching!
+(Sorry, reading.
+I watch way to much youtube.)

+### Credits

+$$ \text{I think that I already did this part.} $$